Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 - **./js/script.js**
 - **./scripts/main.py**

-Relative file paths begin with `./` followed by a path to the local file. `./` tells the browser to look for the file path from the current folder.
+Relative file paths begin with `./` followed by a path to the local file. `./` tells the program to look for the file path from the current folder.